a20351766/udo.1.4.0/docs/source/developapps/architecture.md

 Notice how each state is self-describing; each property has a name and a value.
-Although all our commercial papers currently have the same properties, this need not be the case for all time, as Hyperledger Fabric supports different states having different properties.
+Although all our commercial papers currently have the same properties, this need not be the case for all time, as Hyperledger UDO supports different states having different properties.
 This allows the same ledger world state to contain different forms of the same asset as well as different types of asset.
 It also makes it possible to update a state's structure; imagine a new regulation that